mmore500/signalgp-lite/joss/paper.md

 # Test Problem Benchmarking

-In order to viably serve as a specialized alternative to the original SignalGP for certain artificial life applications, SignalGP-Lite must match SignalGP's performance on benchmarks measuring responsivity and plasticity (the ability of organisms to adapt to changes in their environment).
+In order to viably serve as a specialized alternative to the original SignalGP for certain artificial life applications, SignalGP-Lite must match SignalGP's performance on benchmarks measuring responsivity and plasticity (the ability of programs to adapt to changes in their environment).
 To verify SignalGP-Lite's aptitude on these tests, we replicated two canonical SignalGP experiments, reported below [@lalejini2018evolving; @lalejini_tag-based_2021].

 ## Changing Environment Problem

 The Changing Environment Problem dispatched K = 2, 4, 8, or 16 mutually-exclusive environmental signals with randomly generated labels.
-Organisms were tasked to respond to each signal with a unique response instruction [@lalejini2018evolving].
+Programs were tasked to respond to each signal with a unique response instruction [@lalejini2018evolving].

 A total of 100 replicate populations of 100 individuals were evolved for up to 10,000 generations.
 Elite selection was used to choose the best-fit individual; roulette selection was used for the other 99.
 \autoref{fig:tts-changing} shows the number of generations elapsed before a full solution was found.
-SignalGP-Lite evolved full solutions to each problem within 3,500 updates in all 100 tested replicates.
+SignalGP-Lite evolved full solutions to each problem within 3,500 generations in all 100 tested replicates.

 In the `K=16` case, we achieved a superior 100% signal reproduction rate compared to an average of 32% on the original SignalGP  implementation  (@lalejini2018evolving Figure 2).
 We suspect this improvement occurred due to differences in how mutation, tag matching, and program initialization were performed, rather than an intrinsic difference between the libraries.